 AK Balkansky, WN Duncan

-2013 Duncan, WN, K Schwarz.
+2014a Duncan, WN, K Schwarz.
 Partible, permeable, and relational bodies in a Maya mass grave.
-Submitted to the volume Commingled and disarticulated human remains: working towards improved theory, method and data.
-A Osterholtz, K Baustian, D Martin (eds), Springer.
-In press.
+Commingled and disarticulated human remains: working towards improved theory, method and data.
+A Osterholtz, K Baustian, D Martin (eds), Springer. pp. 149-172.

 2013 Stojanowski, CM, K Johnson, WN Duncan.
 Beyond sinodonty: hemispheric, regional, and intracemetery approaches to studying dental morphological variation in the New World.
-Submitted to the volume Anthropological perspectives on tooth morphology: genetics, evolution, variation.
-GR Scott, J Irish (eds.), Cambridge University Press.
-In press.
+Anthropological perspectives on tooth morphology: genetics, evolution, variation.
+GR Scott, J Irish (eds), Cambridge University Press. pp. 408-453.

 2012 Duncan, WN.
 Biological distance analyses in contexts of ritual violence.
 In The Bioarchaeology of Violence.
 D Martin, R Harrod, V Pérez (eds).
 University Press of Florida. pp. 251-275.